spine-tools/SpineOpt.jl/docs/src/getting_started/installation.md

 In order to use SpineOpt from within Spine Toolbox, we need to point Spine Toolbox to the Julia environment in which we installed SpineOpt.
 Additionally we can install a plugin with some predefined scripts to run SpineOpt as a Spine Toolbox tool.

 Open the Python environment and open Spine Toolbox.
+If you are still in the same terminal you can simply type `spinetoolbox`.
+Otherwise, open a new terminal, activate the python environment and then open Spine Toolbox.
+For example, on Linux:

 ```bash
 source ~/spinetools/environments/penv/bin/activate